 184 Grannaman Drive Mocksville, NC 27028

-Price Reduced!
-Don't miss out on this beautiful home nestled on the privacy of approx 9.2 acres.
+Reduced and ready to sell!
+Beautiful home nestled on the privacy of approx 9.2 acres.
 Basement has a large finished room that could be a playroom, office or other flex space.
 Come sit on your large front porch or back deck and enjoy nature.
 Property has a creek at the back and deer, turkey and other game are seen frequently.
 There are also established trails for walking, exploring or four-wheeling through the large canopy of trees.
 Plenty of room for parking large vehicles like motorhomes, construction equipment and even enough space turn a semi-truck around.
-Single car garage in basement.

 Community - Mocksville